 This 24th Annual Report of the Securities and Exchange Commission to the Congress for the fiscal year July 1, 1957 to June 30, 1958 describes the Commission's activities during the year in discharging its duties under the statutes which it administers.
-These include supervision of the registration of securities for sale to the public by the use of the mails and in interstate commerce, enforcement of the anti-fraud provisions of the federal securities laws, surveillance of the exchange and over-the-counter markets in securities, regulation of the activities of brokers and dealers and investment advisers, and regulation of registered public utility holding company systems and investment companies.
+These include supervision of the registration of securities for sale to the public by the use of the mails and in interstate commerce, enforcement of the anti-fraud provisions of the federal securities, regulation of the activities of brokers and dealers and investment advisers, and regulation of registered public utility holding company systems and investment companies.